chobble-mirror/tradesperson-example/src/products/classic-wotzit-wrapper.md

 ---
-title: Classic Wotzit Wrapper
+title: Single-Story Extension
-short_description: Timeless structured wrapper for formal occasions
+short_description: Expand your living space with a quality extension
-price: £149.99
+price: From £25,000
 featured_image: placeholder-wide-1.jpg
 categories:
-  - premium-wotzits
+  - extensions
-  - wotzits
+  - loft-conversions
 gallery: []
 specs:
-  - name: Material
+  - name: Timeframe
-    value: 98% Cloud Fiber, 2% Flex Membrane
+    value: 8-12 weeks
-  - name: Fit
+  - name: Planning Permission
-    value: Regular adaptation
+    value: Usually required
-  - name: Closure
+  - name: Building Regulations
-    value: Magnetic sealing
+    value: Full compliance assured
-  - name: Care
+  - name: Warranty
-    value: Self-cleaning only
+    value: 10-year guarantee
 features:
-  - Geometric edge pattern
+  - Bespoke design to match existing property
-  - Two-point sealing system
+  - Full architectural planning service
-  - Three internal compartments
+  - All building regulations met
-  - Four external access points
+  - Foundations, walls, roof and finishes
-  - Available in azure, obsidian, and silver
+  - Electrical and plumbing installations included
 ---

-This classic Wotzit Wrapper combines timeless style with modern flexibility.
-The regular adaptation provides a clean outline without restricting movement, while the premium cloud fiber blend offers breathability with just the right amount of flexibility.
+A single-story extension is the perfect way to add valuable space to your home.
+Our expert team handles the entire process from initial design through to the final finishing touches, creating a seamless addition to your property.

-Perfect for formal gatherings, important meetings, or elevating your casual appearance, this versatile wrapper pairs well with any other wotzits, gadgets, or even simple widgets.
-The geometric edge pattern and two-point sealing system create a traditional look that never goes out of style.
+Our extensions are built to the highest standards using quality materials that complement your existing home's appearance.
+Whether you're looking to expand your kitchen, add a dining room, or create a new living space, we'll work with you to design the ideal solution.

-Practical details include three internal compartments for secure storage of essentials and four external access points.
-Available in azure, obsidian, and silver to complement any collection.
+The process begins with a free consultation to understand your needs, followed by architectural drawings and planning applications.
+Our experienced builders then construct your extension with minimal disruption to your daily life.

-For best results, activate self-cleaning mode only to maintain the wrapper's shape and appearance.
+All electrical and plumbing work is carried out by certified professionals, and we handle all building regulation inspections to ensure full compliance.